saypop/boris-bikes/README.md

 13. This is very similar to what we did in 12, except we're applying a ceiling instead of a floor.
 14. In this step we learned how to wrap a collection in a class and set initial atribute values using initialize.
 15. We learned how to use the single responsibility principle and refactoring.
 16. Learned how to use a constant and getting rid of magic numbers.
-We also lerned about namespace operators.
+We also learned about namespace operators.
+17. In this step we figured out how to initialise an attribute value and set a default initialisation value.